 Getting no hot water ever is clear evidence of an issue.
 But fluctuating water temperature is many times overlooked as a concern.
 This might possibly indicate mineral deposits have formed and your water heater’s heating element must be repaired or changed.

 If you’re receiving none or minimal hot water, there could be a problem with the pilot light.
-If you’re not confident how to fix the water heater, contact the professionals at 251-202-7503.
+If you’re not confident how to fix the water heater, contact the professionals at 251-202-7503 in Mobile.
 While some owners can relight the pilot light without assistance, it can be dangerous if you’re apprehensive of the steps to take.

 If you detect gas, don’t make an effort to light the pilot light.
 Call your local energy provider as soon as possible.